 How do I pay for medical treatment, especially if I don’t have insurance?

 After a bus accident, the most important thing for you to do is get immediate medical treatment and have access to doctors, therapists, and other healthcare professionals.
 In most cases, if you do not have health insurance, we can connect you with highly regarded doctors in the community who can treat you.
 Your medical bills will then factor into what we demand from the at-fault parties and ultimately be paid back from the proceeds of your bus accident case.
-Also, in some cases, if you qualify, our resourceful Los Angeles bus accident lawyers can help you ascertain free or low-cost coverage through programs such as Medi-Cal, Medi-Care, and others.
+Also, in some cases, if you qualify, our resourceful personal injury lawyers can help you ascertain free or low-cost coverage through programs such as Medi-Cal, Medi-Care, and others.

 How do I pay for my living expenses if I cannot work?